-When it comes to establishing this unification of online and offline channels, there are many questions to address around the issue of order routing logic.
+When it comes to establishing this unification of online and offline channels, there are many questions to address around the issue of order orchestration logic.
 How do I synchronize my online listings with offline inventory?
 How do I determine how online orders are routed?
 How can I extend my product life cycle and reduce in-store price cuts by selling inventory online?

-Do You Need Order Routing?
+Do You Need Order Orchestration?

-Benefits of Order Routing
+Benefits of Order Orchestration

 - Finding the best assignment locations for order items: Filter groups to retain desired locations based on assignment and visibility preferences.

 - Customizing routing logic: Apply desired rules to specific groups and order states to satisfy the most complex routing requirements.

 - Scheduling location downtime: Temporarily freeze locations based on unique requirements such as order thresholds and date ranges.

 - Defining order split counts: Specify the desired number of allowed order splits by item or quantity to reduce shipping costs and increase customer satisfaction.